Psynepsis Logo

 The collected information is processed and displayed on a screen, providing visual and auditory feedback.

-Parameters of the EEG signal are reflected through games or videos, engaging the brain in self-correction processes.
+Parameters of the EEG signal are reflected through animations, engaging the brain in self-correction processes.

 Types of Neurofeedback Techniques